CyberSource/cybersource-flex-samples-java/README.md

 ## Usage

 1. Clone or download this repository.
+2. Update webapp/WEB-INF/credentials.properties with your CAS/Sandbox credentials
-2. Run mvn package in the sample you want to try (jsp-microform or jsp-flexjs)
+3. Run mvn package in the sample you want to try (jsp-microform or jsp-flexjs)
-3. Copy the output WAR file to your web server directory
+4. Copy the output WAR file to your web server directory

 ## Requirements
 * Java 1.8 or later .